NOAA-GFDL/MDTF-diagnostics/diagnostics/TC_Rain/doc/TC_Rain.rst

 South Pacific Ocean (spc) : 160 E - 120 W
 The latitude range for all basins is 0 - 30 N or S depending on the hemispehre.

+The output of this POD will be a plot of the azimuthally averaged rain rate (vertical axis) as a fuction of distance from the center of the storm (horizontal axis).
+The result should always be the highest rain rates at or just off center of the storm.
+Rain rate distributions with greatest inner-core rainfall tend to simulate stronger TCs more often.
+The distribution will vary greatly depending on model characteristics and threshold to determine snapshops used in average.
+For example was speculated in Moon et. al, 2020 that low resolution models require more energy to sustain themselves through induced precipitation.